-Alexandria residents who have received a 5- or 14-Day Notice to Pay Rent or Quit Property, Court Summons, or Eviction Notice.
+Due to limited funding, the City is currently only accepting new applications from City of Alexandria residents who are facing eviction.
+If you have received a 5- or 14-Day Notice to Pay Rent or Quit Property, Court Summons, or Eviction Notice, please contact us at 703.746.4990.

 Step 2: Your pre-application will be reviewed by staff for eligibility.

-Step 3: If found to be eligible, you will be contacted and sent a complete application.
-If found to be ineligible, you will receive notification.
+Step 3: If found to be eligible, you be sent a complete application.
+If found to be ineligible, you will receive additional information for help during this unusual time.

 Step 4: Once your complete three-part application (including supporting documentation) has been submitted, your application will be reviewed based on eligibility criteria.
 If approved, funds are disbursed to your landlord following verification.